 This whole trend has been facilitated by the rise and mass uptake of mobile payment.
-WeChat (alongside their main competitors, Alipay) are a dominant player with their ‘E-Wallet’ service becoming hugely popular.
-China are at least three years ahead of Europe and America in this regard with e-wallet payment essentially the norm.
+WeChat (alongside their main competitors, Alipay) is a dominant player with their ‘E-Wallet’ service becoming hugely popular.
+China is at least three years ahead of Europe and America in this regard with e-wallet payment essentially the norm.

 Users simply connect their WeChat account to their banking for instant transfer of funds.
-Some have suggested this even signals the end of cash payments with the speed and convenience of scanning a QR code in-store and receiving an e-receipt the perfect solution for busy consumers in fast paced, modern China.
+Some have suggested this event signals the end of cash payments with the speed and convenience of scanning a QR code in-store and receiving an e-receipt the perfect solution for busy consumers in fast-paced, modern China.

 The success of WeChat’s e-wallet as a common method of payment allowed WeChat to connect this with their own network of micro-commerce stores.
 Again the selling point is ease of payment, consumers just browse official stores, via the app, of brands, companies and services and make payment at the touch of a screen.

 I was recently at a local craft market in Shanghai and the whole event was cashless with many stalls not even stocking many products.
 They had display models and a QR code to link customers to their official WeChat store to make payment and purchases for delivery.